moviuro/factorio-dl/README.md

 Factorio version for a target platform.

     % ./factorio-dl -l login -p password -t linux64 0.16.12
-    % ./factorio-dl -l login -p password -t osx 0.15.40
+    % ./factorio-dl -il login -t osx 0.15.40

 ## Configuration

-### Simple

-This shell script will **source** the `~/.config/factorio-dl.conf` file if it exists.
-This file is a shell script, and it should hold 1-3 lines at most:
+This shell script will use your `player-data.json` file if it exists.
+On Linux, you probably don't need to do anything.
+On macOS, specify a path to that file with `-y`.

-    FACTORIO_TARGET="your target" # if unspecified, defaults to linux64
-    FACTORIO_LOGIN="your login here" # if unspecified, defaults to $(whoami) FACTORIO_PASSWORD="your password here"

-If the configuration file contains a password, the following command should
-work:

-    % ./factorio-dl -t win64 0.16.12

-### "Secure"

-You can run shell commands in the config file (`~/.config/factorio-dl.conf`):

-    FACTORIO_PASSWORD="$(pass show games/factorio | head -n1)"
+If `player-data.json` file does not exist or does not contain the necessary data, try `-il YOUR_LOGIN`.

 ## Archlinux-specific